About The Community Law Project

 The goal of the Community Law Project is to serve low-income, vulnerable, and sometimes homeless individuals in the San Diego community by providing free legal advice, assistance in navigating through complex social systems, and referrals to resources that help build self-sufficiency and economic opportunity.
 Providing these services to the San Diego community also gives students at California Western School of Law experiential learning oppotunities and an awareness of the community’s legal needs, and instilling in them a desire to pursue pro bono work during their careers.

 Kenneth Klein, J.D.

-Chair of the CLP Advisory Board
+President of the CLP Advisory Board

 Dana K. Sisitsky, Esq.

-Ms. Sisitsky joined the CLP as Executive Director in October 2010.
-Prior to joining the CLP, Ms. Sisitsky worked as a legal aid attorney for over ten years, most recently as a project director and staff attorney at Greater Boston Legal Services in Boston, Massachusetts.
+Ms. Sisitsky joined CLP as Executive Director in October 2010.
+Prior to joining CLP, Ms. Sisitsky worked as a legal aid attorney for over ten years, most recently as a project director and staff attorney at Greater Boston Legal Services in Boston, Massachusetts.
 While at Greater Boston Legal Services, Ms. Sisitsky served as an advocate and litigated on behalf of low-income clients, primarily victims of domestic violence.
 In addition, Ms. Sisitsky managed the hospital project, a federally funded collaborative with five Boston-area hospitals that provided medical, legal and social services to victims of domestic violence.
 She was awarded as a Top Attorney in the Academic Category in 2013 with the San Diego Source.
 Ms. Sisitsky is a graduate of University of California at Berkeley and earned her law degree from New York University School of Law.
-Ms. Sisitsky holds licenses to practice law in California, Massachusetts and New York.
+Ms. Sisitsky holds licenses to practice law in California, Massachusetts, and New York.